Justintime50/harvey/README.md

 Harvey was born because Rancher has too much overhead and GitLab is too RAM hungry to self-host on my small personal server.
 CI's like Travis are fantastic for open source but pricy for private use and can't be self hosted - deployments across servers looked like a nightmare so I created Harvey - the homegrown CI/CD and Docker orchestrator that kept things simple and lean.
 Preliminary tests have Harvey's pipelines coming in between just 30 seconds and 2 minutes to pull new changes and test, build, and deploy in production

-Harvey receives a webhook from your version control software of choice, pulls in the changes, tests them, builds them, then deploys them.
+Harvey receives a webhook from GitHub, pulls in the changes, tests them, builds them, then deploys them.
 When all is said and done - we'll even provide you a webhook to say "job's done".

 Harvey has lightweight testing functionality which is configurable via shell scripts.
 Harvey builds a unique self-isolated Docker container to test your code and returns the logs from your tests.